mesocentre-mcia/brocoli/README.rst

 * ``Make default connection`` - check if you want Brocoli to open this connection at startup
-* ``Perform local checksum`` - configures brocoli to verify checksum of downloaded/uploaded files against catalog registered checksum if preset
+* ``Perform local checksum`` - configures brocoli to verify checksum of downloaded/uploaded files against catalog registered checksum (if available)

 ``irosd3`` specific configuration fields: